 What does a Great Crested Newt survey entail?

 In the first stage of the newt survey we will perform a comprehensive study of your land to assess the extent of the presence of even a single Great Crested Newt (or more than one!!) and the impact that your building plans might have on those newts.
 We will then compile a report on our findings, which is required to be submitted with planning permission in many cases.
 This is known as a Great Crested Newt Habitat Suitability Index and can be undertaken year round.

 In some cases a mitigation strategy will be needed in order to obtain the necessary licence to continue with your development plans and obtain planning permission.
 We can assist you in developing this strategy, which might include minor changes to the way the work is carried out, relocating the newts or constructing Great Crested Newt fencing.

 At Arbtech we have in-depth, hand’s on experience with newt populations, so we can take care of all your needs regarding Great Crested Newt surveys and mitigation.
-Call us today on 08450 176950 for a friendly chat about your needs and our expert services.
+Call us today for a friendly chat about your needs and our expert services.

 Meet the Staff

 Robert Oates MBA